Create and manage volumes

 - Windows

 Step 1.
-Connect instance
+Connect to instance

 Step 2.
 Check partition and file system info